This Is What To Feed Baby Birds — And How To Feed Them | PawTracks

 One easy recipe for feeding baby birds involves just two ingredients: pet food and water.

-- Soak dog biscuits or kibble in water to create a mushy consistency that’s easy to digest for young birds.
-This mimics the texture of food they’d eat in the wild, given by mama birds.
-It’s also a high-protein option, which is extra important for growing chicks.
+- Soaking dog biscuits or kibble in water will create a mushy consistency that’s easy to take and digest for young birds.
+This mimics the texture of the food given by mama birds in the wild and is also a high-protein option, which is extra important for nestlings.

-- Try a classic biscuit treat like Milk-Bone, ideal for this recipe.
-To skip the mixing and mashing, use a canned pet food like the Cesar brand.
-You still might need to stir in a tiny bit of water if your bird is particularly young to get soft enough.
+- A classic biscuit treat like Milk-Bone is ideal for recipes like these.
+To forgo the mixing and mashing, a canned pet food like the Cesar brand is another great option.
+You still might want to stir in a tiny bit of water if your bird is particularly young, though.

-- Never force a bird to eat its food.
-Wait for it to come to you, open beaked.
+Step 3: Keep food pieces small and proportional to the size of the bird — tiny birds need tiny bites.
+Cut or crush food properly to fit the size of the bird.

-- Keep your hands off as much as possible.
-You don’t want to scare the poor thing.
+Step 4: When feeding the bird, be as careful as possible to minimize the risk of additional stress or injury.
+Never force a bird to eat its food.

-We can’t stress this enough: Feeding a baby bird should be only an emergency measure.
-If one is abandoned and needs care, it must go to a bird-rescue organization or an experienced rehabilitator as soon as possible.
-They not only feed baby birds with a suitable diet, but they also teach it to live independently, avoid predators, and master other skills needed to live in nature successfully.
+Lastly, remember that feeding a baby bird should be only an emergency measure.
+If one is abandoned and needs care, it should be taken by a bird-rescue organization or an experienced rehabilitator as soon as possible.
+They can not only feed baby birds with a diet suitable for its type, but they also teach it to live independently, avoid predators, and master other skills to live in nature successfully.

 Editors' Recommendations